 We recommend between three or four days.
 You can take a day trip to Tepoztlan but you won’t be able to truly enjoy the beauty of this place.
 For us, we decided to take a four day weekend over Thanksgiving.

-Here is the daily summary of our weekend:
+Here is the daily Tepoztlan itinerary of our 3 night, 4 day trip:

 Day 1 – Pre-Hispanic food & gourmet dinner